silverstripe/cwp/docs/en/02_Features/01_Solr_search/06_Tuning_the_search_results.md

 	    - SynonymsSiteConfig

-It is also necessary to ensure that any solr index configured either extends the base `SolrSearchIndex` class, or includes the following code (as copied from the basic recipe) to override the `SolrIndex::uploadConfig` method.
+It is also necessary to ensure that any solr index configured either extends the base `CwpSolrIndex` class, or includes the following code (as copied from the basic recipe) to override the `SolrIndex::uploadConfig` method.